gardenlinux/ostree-image-builder/docs/build-your-own-os.md

  REMOTE_REPO_PATH: florianslinux-repo-arm64
  OS_NAME: florianslinux
 ...

+user@dev:~/florianslinux/debian$ ls -lah .build/ostreeRepo-*-trixie-*.ostreeRepo.tar.gz
+-rw-r--r-- 1 user user 363M 2023-12-06 18:03 .build/ostreeRepo-arm64-trixie-40ae93b3.ostreeRepo.tar.gz
 ```

+This file contains our newly built _repo_.

-Based on the newly built _repo_, we can build a bootable disk _image_.
+Based on that, we can build a bootable disk _image_.
+We'll copy the repo `tar.gz` file into the `ostreeImage` directory to build the disk image from the local file.
+If we didn't do this, the build would try to download the repo from `http://example.com/ostree-${OS_NAME}-repo-${ARCH}.tar.gz`.

 ```
 user@dev:~/florianslinux/debian$ ARCH=$(dpkg --print-architecture)